Mercedes-Benz SLR McLaren: HDK (2022)

 The Mercedes-Benz SLR McLaren HDK (High Downforce Kit) was announced in December 2021 by McLaren Special Operations as a bespoke car, built as a road-going version of the SLR 722 GT.
-Changes from the SLR 722 GT include an upgraded steering system, trimmed interior from a regular SLR, side grills, rear diffuser, louvers, single-exit exhausts and a modified variant of the M155 V8 producing 690 PS (507 kW; 680 hp).
+Changes from the SLR 722 GT include an upgraded steering system, trimmed interior from a regular SLR, side grilles, rear diffuser, louvers, single-exit exhausts and a modified variant of the M155 V8 producing 690 PS (507 kW; 680 hp).

 Reports suggest that 12 of these cars will be built with each one having unique touches catering to the owner's specifications, costing $350,000.